uniVocity/SeedScramble/README.md

 The key takeway here is to NEVER use this app while connected to the internet and ensure your system never connects to the internet after you used this app.

+**ENSURE YOU TEST EVERYTHING**.
+After generating the fake seed phrase and writing it in a piece of paper, try to recover the original seed.

+**THIS IS NOT ENCRYPTION**.
+The solution presented here simply makes it extremely hard for another party to recover your original seed phrase if they find your fake seed. **Keep this fake seed safe and secure as if it were your actual seed phrase**.

 ## Purpose